Did you used to be named Nyaya Health?

 Is your revenue model sustainable?

-Many people mean many different things when using the word “sustainable.”
-We prefer the word “durable” instead, and we work to ensure we don’t become too reliant on any single revenue source.
+We work to ensure we don’t become too reliant on any single revenue source.

 We don’t have a simple revenue model where charging patients directly for service covers our costs.
-That is not a viable business model for a healthcare company delivering healthcare to the poor, and it’s not done that way anywhere in the world.
+That is not a viable business model for a healthcare company, and it’s not done that way anywhere in the world.